peterjc/thapbi-pict/database/README.rst

 - Four G-BLOCKS synthetic controls in file ``database/controls.fasta``

-- This used the NCBI taxonomy as of 2022-02-01, which means a handful of unrecognised species are imported at just genus level.
+- This used the NCBI taxonomy as of 2022-02-01, which means a handful of unrecognised curated entries are imported without an NCBI taxid.

 The database is created with the ``database/build_ITS1_DB.sh`` script: